SarahBour/CRM/README.md

 Admin Functions
 To log in the admin's account and use its functions, enter the following credentials:
+⚠️ Demo credentials for evaluation purposes only — not tied to any real account

 Email: admin@gmail.com
 Password: Password1!
 Login and Registration: Users can register and log in using a secure authentication system.